Ahhh.. New York City. The Big Apple. The City that Never Sleeps.

 Stop 2: The Rockefeller Center

 We went in August and it was HOT and HUMID.
-I was secretly wishing it was December and we could go Ice skating at this famous spot!
-If you have the opportunity to go during Christmas time.. do it.
-So I can live vicariously through you.
+I was secretly wishing it was winter and we could go Ice skating at this famous spot like I did in January 2019!

-By the Rockefeller Center you can see the NBC new station, have lunch are their adorable cafe, or take a trip to the top of their observation deck!
+Near the Rockefeller Center you can check out the NBC news station, have lunch at their adorable cafe (where the ice skating rink is normally at), or take an elevator ride to their observation deck!

 Has anyone else watched Wolf of Wall street like way too many times?
 (If you can’t tell my reading any of my other posts, I obviously watch way too much TV ha ha.. ha.)